 So we’re covering all outcomes, how do we make money?
 A bookie will normally have an offer such as bet £10, get a £20 free bet.
 So the £10 bet is our qualifying bet, this is real money that you’ll need to deposit with the bookie.
-Using oddsmatching software (see section below) we can find matches of close odds between the chosen bookie and the exchange.
-The closer the odds are to being the same, the better.
+Using oddsmatching software (see section below) we can work out how much money we need to bet with the bookie and the exchange so that we are as close as possible to breaking even with our qualifying bed.
 The point of the qualifying bet is not to make money, but to qualify you for the free bet.

 Which Matched Betting website is best for you?

-If you plan to do matched betting long term and you can devote enough time a month to make more than the subscription, it’s worth paying for one!
-(We currently make around £500 each per month spending around 10 hours a week doing it) Any matched betting website worth it’s weight does charge a subscription but by far the most popular is Profit Accumulator.
+If you plan to do matched betting we can’t recommend using a matched betting service enough.
+If you had to work out and find the offers yourself every day then it simply wouldn’t be worth the money you’d make!
+(Using our matched betting service we currently make around £500 each per month spending around 10 hours a week doing it) Any matched betting website worth it’s weight does charge a subscription but by far the most popular is Profit Accumulator.